Emprors/Sports-Table-View-App/README.md

 # Sports-Table-View-App

-This repository has the source code of my first Assignment for the SCS_2680_010 iOS Mobile Application Development inside Ontario Institute for Studies in Education - University of Toronto.
+This repository has the source code of my the midterm project for the SCS_2680_010 iOS Mobile Application Development inside Ontario Institute for Studies in Education - University of Toronto.